zaninth/AirbnbRioDeJaneiro/README.md

 1. What is the most expansive neighbourhood in Rio de Janeiro?
 2. What time of the year has the higher rental prices?
 3. What features that influence the property pricing?
-4. How are the listings distributeds on Rio de Janeiro?
+4. How are the listings distributed on Rio de Janeiro?
 5. How to choose a model to try predict the price of Rio's listings?